DemocracyClub/Website/README.md

 Blog posts now include tags which correspond to projects, such as `representatives`.

+We've hard-coded tags to reduce the risk of typos and to ensure that tags are used consistently.
+To add or edit a tag, change the `tag_values` variable in `democracy_club/apps/hermes/admin.py`.

 ## Staging environment
 Add your branch to the staging env on .circleci/config to deploy to https://stage.democracyclub.org.uk and test/view edits